Eschatologue/CM_wiki/docs/class/rogue/thief.md

 **Charges**{.inl} Whenever you use a magic item property that expends charges, roll a d6.
 On a roll of 6, you use the property without expending the charges.

-**Scrolls**{.inl} You can use any Spell Scroll, using Intelligence as your Spellcasting Ability for the spell.
-If the spell is a cantrip or a 1st-level spell, you can cast it reliably.
-If the scroll contains a higher-level spell, you must first succeed on an Intelligence (Arcana) check with a DC equal to 10 plus the spell's level.
+**Scrolls**{.inl} You can use any Spell Scroll, using Intelligence as your spellcasting ability for the spell.
+If the spell is a cantrip or a level 1 spell, you can cast it reliably.
+If the scroll contains a higher-level spell, you must first succeed on an Intelligence (Arcana) check (DC 10 plus the spell's level).
 On a successful check, you cast the spell from the scroll.
 On a failed check, the scroll disintegrates.

+**Magic Items^CM^**{.inl} You ignore all alignment, class, race, and level requirements for the use of magic items, spell scrolls, and potions.
+If one of these magical items requires a spellcasting ability, you use your Intelligence.

 ### Level 17: Thieves' Reflexes